What was known as Run Preston is returning to the city after being taken on by new organisers.Advertisement

 The city’s 10k looked as thought it had reached the end of the road in 2017 but Sports Tours International have taken on the event.

-Rebranded as the City of Preston 10k the race will start and finish in the city centre and follow a similar route to previous years.
+Rebranded as the City of Preston 10k the race will start (at 9.30am) and finish in the city centre and follow a similar route to previous years.

 UK events manager Kevin Harmer said: “We are delighted to have added the City of Preston 10k to our ever growing event portfolio in the North West.